ashwini-kr-sharma/chipatac2020/08_bigwig.md

 ### Question

-> do the called peaks correspond to regions of higher signal in the bigwig tracks?
+> Do the called peaks correspond to regions of higher signal in the bigwig tracks?

-> choose two peaks in the bigwig file which seem to have different height; click on the corresponding peak in the narrowPeak track (blue rectangle) to see the P-values and Q-values; do you see a difference?
+> Choose two peaks in the bigwig file which seem to have different height; click on the corresponding peak in the narrowPeak track (blue rectangle) to see the P-values and Q-values; do you see a difference?